InverterNetwork/contracts/Specs.md

 - by injecting collateral tokens into the FM it is possible to automatically raise the price floor segment(s) of the DBC
 - **Note:** This is achieved by an authorized entity calling the `DBCFM.configureCurve(Segment[] memory newSegments, int256 collateralChangeAmount)` function (defined in section 6.1.4) with a positive `collateralChangeAmount` (the amount of revenue/collateral injected) and `newSegments` reflecting the desired floor price increase.

-TODO: move to specs

-- The floor price step increases (vertical);
-- The slope of the curve remains the same (same slope);
-- The spot price remains the same (vertical);
-- The floor price tier equivalent width (x axis, denominated in native token supply) is the amount either increases when absorbing the next non floor price tier or remians the same;
-- The total integral area for the premium liquidity could either remain the same if it does not absorb the first non floor price tier or decrease in case it absorbs the first non floor price tier;

 #### Workflow Context

 ```mermaid